Harshini-Thiriveedhi/AIDeskmate_JARVIS/README.md

 This system is built using python and still working to use openAI API in our project.

 Major Objectives of our AI model are:

-               1. Develop a Functional AI Assistant:
+               1. Develop a Functional AI Assistant

                2. Voice Interaction

                3.Task Automation

                4. Information Retrieval

                5. Personalization